PageAmp/pageamp/README.md

 (the root tag is ignored and can be used for documentation).

 _Includes_ should only be used to modularize your source code, splitting it by function (e.g. style, data, different sections of your site).
-In this way you can effectively separate you source code concerns and possibly let different developers or teams work on them.
+In this way you can effectively separate you source code concerns based on your own criteria rather than being forced by the underlying technology (e.g. HTML vs JavaScript vs CSS).

 ### custom tags